HallofFamer/CLox/README.md

 - Framework for creating native functions, methods and classes.
 - Array/Dictionary Literals and square bracket notation for array/dictionary access.
 - New Operators: Modulo(`%`), Range(`..`) and Nil Handling(`?.`, `??`, `?:`).
+- Operator overloading to allow operators to be treated as method calls, thus can be used by user defined classes.
 - `Object` root class for every class in Lox, everything is an object, and every object has a class.
 - Refined object model which is similar to Smalltalk's metaclass system.
 - Class methods in class declaration, and `trait` keyword for trait declaration.